str007/Kaggle/README.md

-# Scott's Data Science Portfolio
+# Personal Projects

 ## Welcome

-This repository represents all of the data science-based projects that I have completed to date.
+This repository represents a sampling of personal data science projects that I have completed to date.
 It includes both supervised learning and unsupervised learning work.
 Datasets have been pulled from many sources, including Kaggle or by use of web scraping.
-Often, within each project, the feature set(s) will be inputted to several different model types and I will provide my recommendation as to which model best solves our research question.
+Within each project, several feature sets are tested against varying model types, resulting in my recommendation as to which model best solves the defined research question.
 Below is a quick description of each of the projects you will find in my portfolio.
 After following the link, you will find all associated work in the .ipynb file within the folder.

 ### [Classifying Authors](https://github.com/str007/Portfolio/tree/master/Classifying%20Authors)
 **Overview:** Attempting to classify authors (Gutenberg) by looking at sentences from their works.